The number of genuine attempts to ‘rig the lottery’ can be counted on the fingers of one hand — and still leave fingers left over for future use.

 Rhodes was sentenced to 6 months home detention and will be required to pay $409,000 in restitution.
 He will testify at Tipton’s trial on 10 Jul 2017 in Iowa, and against Tommy too.

 Update June 2017: Now Eddie Pleads Guilty In Wisconsin..!

 Looks like his friend giving him up was enough to tip the balance.
 So despite 2 years of claiming he was innocent, Eddie Tipton has now entered a guilty plea in a Madison courtroom.
 This was for one count of theft plus one count of a computer crime.
 Confessing to fixing lottery draws in Colorado, Wisconsin, Kansas and Oklahoma (in addition to Iowa), he said:-

 “I wrote software that included code that allowed me to technically predict winning numbers and I gave those numbers to other individuals who then won the lottery and shared those winnings with me”

 Wisconsin sentencing has been set for 21 September 2017.

-So can you rig it?
+So can you rig the lottery?
 Sure.
-But could anyone actually get away with it too?
+But could anyone ever actually get away with it too?
 What do you think?